badrap/docs.badrap.io/docs/privacy.md

 ## Data recipients

-Your personal data can be accessed only by named employees of Badrap Ltd, who develop and maintain the service.
-We do not transfer your data to third parties or use external service providers as subcontractors.
+Your personal data can be accessed by named employees of Badrap Ltd, who develop and maintain the service.
+As a rule, we do not transfer your data to third parties or use external service providers as subcontractors.

 For our email search feature, we perform a search of your email address against security researcher Troy Hunt's data breach reporting service [Have I Been Pwned](https://haveibeenpwned.com/).
-Their [privacy policy](https://haveibeenpwned.com/Privacy) states they do not log or store your email when the query is performed.
-If you do not trust Badrap or Have I Been Pwned for processing your email addess, you can always refrain from enabling and using the email search feature.
+Their [privacy policy](https://haveibeenpwned.com/Privacy) states they do not store your email address in any way when a query is performed.
+If you do not trust Badrap or Have I Been Pwned for processing your email address securely, you can always refrain from enabling and using the email search feature.

+Note that you have to always provide your explicit and unambiguous consent to use the email search feature, and that you can revoke this consent from your account settings at any time.

 ## Data transfers outside of EU